 1. Focus on the operating model

 The operating model is the basis for any data governance program.
-It includes activities such as defining enterprise roles and responsibilities across the different lines of business.
 The idea is to establish an enterprise governance structure.
-Depending on the type of organization, the structure could be centralized (if a central authority manages everything), decentralized (if operated by a decentralized or group of authorities), or federated (if controlled by independent or multiple groups with little or no shared ownership).
+Depending on the organization, the structure could be:

 Members of the business and IT form different groups and align to a reporting structure often referred to as the data governance council or the data stewardship committee.
-It’s this council or committee where the majority of everyday data decisions are discussed and disseminated across the organization.
+The council discusses everyday data concerns, makes decisions and disseminates the information across the organization.
 The data governance council ensures formalized ownership, and determines the right tools and technology to support stewards so they can perform their job efficiently.

 2. Identify data domains

-After establishing the data governance structure, the next step is to determine the data domains for each line of business.
+After establishing the data governance structure, the data governance best practice is to determine the data domains for each line of business.
 The most famous examples include customer, vendor, and product data domains.
-Depending on the type of industry, we come across different kinds of domains.
-But everything boils down to identifying domains and capturing information about a business and its consumers.
+Each data domain contains the following artifacts:

 - Data owners

 - Data dictionaries

 - Business processes